Osprey Exos 58

 The big omission with the Exos 58 is the lack of hipbelt pockets.
 The prior generation had them, and we were truly surprised when we found out that Osprey ditched them with the latest version.
 It appears they would be incompatible with the new wing-like hipbelt, but it nevertheless comes with a notable drop in convenience.
 We typically store everything from Chapstick and our phone to on-the-go snacks like Clif Bloks in these pockets and always find them useful.
 If we could change one thing with the current Exos, it would be bringing back storage on the hipbelt.

 Osprey is a market leader in ventilation, and this holds true with the Exos.
 The trampoline-style backpanel is covered in mesh, and there’s enough separation between the pack and your body to generate a good amount of airflow.
 In addition, webbing traces the padding on the hipbelt and shoulder straps, and even the foam on both is covered in holes.
 The net result is a highly breathable pack that keeps you cool regardless of conditions.
-We still think Osprey’s own Atmos and Aether packs win out in this regard (they feature Osprey’s Anti-Gravity suspended mesh system), but the Exos isn’t far behind and still is a very functional design.
+We still think Osprey’s own Atmos wins out in this regard (it features Osprey’s Anti-Gravity suspended mesh system), but the Exos isn’t far behind, which is impressive considering its low weight.

 As we’ve come to expect from Osprey packs, the Exos 58 has a well-made look and feel.
 The overall construction is well-thought-out, and Osprey strategically incorporated burly and strong materials like the metal frame and substantial plastic buckles.
 That said, this is still an ultralight pack, so the materials are thin: you get 100-denier (D) nylon on the pack body and moderately thicker 210D nylon along the base.
 The prior generation used a similar mix, and we put a sizable slice in the side of the pack just from it tipping over on a large granite rock.